 Time for bed

-Be aware that you’re not inadvertently stimulating her senses too.
-‘Keep your voice soft and your movements small and gentle,’ suggests Angela.
+Be aware that you’re inadvertently stimulating her senses too.
+‘So keep your voice soft and your movements small and gentle,’ suggests Angela.
 ‘And once your baby’s in her cot, you don’t need to sing to her or talk to her – if you do, you’re asking her to focus on you again and this will wake her up.
 Just say a soft goodnight and let her settle to sleep on her own.’